 The Office of Health Promotion is NOT a treatment center.
-However, students who request more information and/or consultation about a psychological or medical concern are referred to the Holloway Counseling Center and Student Health Center, respectively.
+However, students who request more information and/or consultation about a psychological or medical concern are referred to the University Counseling Center and Student Health Center, respectively.

-The Office of Health Promotion works very closely with the Holloway Counseling Center and Student Health Center to ensure students are aware of their resources and services available to them as members of the Villanova community.
+The Office of Health Promotion works very closely with the University Counseling Center and Student Health Center to ensure students are aware of their resources and services available to them as members of the Villanova community.

 Any student is welcome to make an appointment or stop by Health Promotion at any time during regular office hours, Monday – Friday, 9:00am – 5:00pm.
 When available, a professional staff member will direct students to the most appropriate resources on topic(s) of interest.
 In the event that a staff member is not available to assist a drop-in student, a student may schedule an appointment to meet with a member of the Health Promotion staff at 610-519-7407.
 Evening hours are available upon request.